-How do I make Windows not automatically restart after update?
+How to make Windows not automatically restart after update

 Windows Vista, Windows 7, and Windows 8 users

-- Click Start or press the Windows Key and type gpedit.msc in the search text field and press Enter.
+- Click Start or press the Windows key, type gpedit.msc in the search text field, and press Enter.

 - In the Local Group Policy Editor window, navigate to the following location:

 Local Computer Policy > Computer Configuration > Administrative Templates> Windows Components > Windows Update.